Free Trade Agreements

 Measures to Prevent Serious Damage, or Actual Threat Thereof, to the Domestic Industry

 The FTA allows either party to re-impose MFN tariffs if imports from the other party damage domestic products.
 If there is serious damage, or threat thereof, to the domestic textile and apparel industry due to an increase of imports from the FTA partner country, the importing Party may increase the preferential tariff rate on an originating good.
 The Safeguard can only be invoked after investigation by competent authorities, and can only be implemented for 3 years.
 The importing Party shall provide to the exporting Party mutually agreed trade liberalizing compensation in the form of concessions having substantially equivalent trade effects or equivalent to the value of the additional duties expected to result from the safeguard action.
 Such concessions shall be limited to textile and apparel goods, unless the Parties agree otherwise.
 (For more information, please see Article 3.1 - Bilateral Emergency Actions of the Textiles and Apparel Chapter for more details).

 Intellectual Property Rights:

-When the U.S.-Oman FTA enters into force, Oman will be required to conduct procurement covered by the FTA in a fair, transparent, and non-discriminatory manner.
+Oman is required to conduct procurement covered by the FTA in a fair, transparent, and non-discriminatory manner.
 As part of its WTO accession, Oman committed to begin negotiations to join the WTO Agreement on Government Procurement.